2003 Swedish euro referendum

 A non-binding referendum on introduction of the euro was held in Sweden on 14 September 2003.
 The majority voted not to adopt the euro, and thus Sweden decided in 2003 not to adopt the euro for the time being.
 Had they voted in favour, the plan was that Sweden would have adopted the euro on 1 January 2006.

 The ballot text was "Do you think that Sweden should introduce the euro as currency?"
 (Anser du att Sverige skall införa euron som valuta?).
 Sweden in Europe was the main umbrella group campaigning for a Yes vote.
-The No vote campaign was led by two organisations, representing left (Folkrörelsen Nej till EU) and right wing politicians respectively.
+The No vote campaign was led by two organisations, representing left (Folkrörelsen Nej till EU) and right-wing politicians respectively.
 The political parties were divided, with the Centre Party, Left Party and Green Party being against, and the Moderates, Christian Democrats and Liberal People's Party being for.
 The Social Democrats did not take a position due to internal disagreements.

+As of 2025, this is the most recent referendum in Sweden.